 Sonatas & Soundscapes to broadcast live from Dock Street Theatre in Charleston, S.C.

-Sonatas & Soundscapes will begin festival coverage May 27, broadcasting live from the Dock Street Theatre in downtown Charleston, S.C. until Friday, June 10.
-Recordings from the festival’s renowned Chamber Music series will also be featured starting on June 3.
-Hosted by SC Public Radio’s Bradley Fuller, Sonatas & Soundscapes will feature interviews with musicians and Geoff Nuttall, Artistic Director of the festival’s Chamber Music Series.
+Sonatas & Soundscapes will begin festival coverage May 26, broadcasting live from the Dock Street Theatre in downtown Charleston, S.C. until June 9.
+Recordings from the festival’s renowned Chamber Music series will also be featured starting on June 2 and will run until June 16.
+Hosted by SC Public Radio’s Bradley Fuller, Sonatas & Soundscapes will feature interviews with musicians and tributes to Spoleto’s late Director of Chamber Music Geoff Nuttall.
+In celebration of Nuttall, preeminent artists, including Alisa Weilerstein, Inon Barnatan, and Alexi Kenney, will honor their friend with performances in a program both informed and inspired by Nuttall.

 South Carolinians looking to listen to Sonatas & Soundscapes can tune in to 89.3 FM HD1 in Charleston, 91.3 FM in Columbia and 90.1 FM in Greenville/Spartanburg.
-In addition, a livestream of SC Public Radio’s News & Music format broadcast can be accessed on southcarolinapublicradio.org or by downloading the SCETV app, which is available on all iOS and Android devices.
+In addition, a livestream of SC Public Radio’s News & Music format broadcast can be accessed on southcarolinapublicradio.org or by downloading the SCETV app.

 For more on this year’s Spoleto Festival, visit spoletofestival.org.

-“Spoleto Festival USA is one of the world’s most renowned arts festivals, and we’re excited to celebrate SC Public Radio’s partnership with the festival.
-We hope our coverage of the 2022 season will allow many across our state and beyond the opportunity to enjoy the world-class talent that will be on display.” –SCETV and SC Public Radio President and CEO Anthony Padgett
+“Spoleto Festival USA is internationally recognized as America’s premier performing arts festival, and we’re thrilled to celebrate SC Public Radio’s continued partnership with the festival.
+Our coverage of the 2023 season will allow lovers of the arts and fine arts freshmen throughout South Carolina and beyond the opportunity to enjoy world-class talent.” –SCETV and SC Public Radio Interim President and CEO Dr. Stephanie Cook

-- In total, 11 chamber music performances will broadcast during Sonatas & Soundscapes and will be available to stream on-demand on www.southcarolinapublicradio.org
+- In total, 11 chamber music performances will broadcast during Sonatas & Soundscapes and will be available to stream on-demand on southcarolinapublicradio.org

-- A livestream of SC Public Radio’s broadcast can be accessed on www.southcarolinapublicradio.org or by downloading the SCETV app, which is available on all iOS and Android devices
+- A livestream of SC Public Radio’s broadcast can be accessed on southcarolinapublicradio.org or by downloading the SCETV app.

 About South Carolina ETV and Public Radio

-South Carolina ETV (SCETV) is the state's public educational broadcasting network.
-Using television, radio and diverse digital properties, SCETV's mission is to enrich lives by educating children, informing and connecting citizens, celebrating our culture and environment and instilling the joy of learning.
-In addition to airing local programs, such as Carolina Classrooms, Making It Grow, Palmetto Scene and This Week in South Carolina, SCETV also presents multiple programs to regional and national audiences, including By The River, Expeditions, Reconnecting Roots, Reel South, Somewhere South, Yoga in Practice and Live from Charleston Music Hall.
+South Carolina ETV and Public Radio (SCETV) is the state's public educational broadcasting network.
+SCETV amplifies South Carolina voices, provides educational experiences and strengthens communities, while working toward creating a stronger, more connected and informed South Carolina.
+In addition to airing local programs, such as Carolina Classrooms, Making It Grow, and This Week in South Carolina, SCETV also presents multiple programs to regional and national audiences, including By The River, After Action, Reconnecting Roots, Reel South, Somewhere South, Yoga in Practice and How She Rolls.
 In addition, SC Public Radio produces the national radio production, Chamber Music from Spoleto Festival USA.